loelschlaeger/ao/README.md

 ## Example

-The following lines perform alternating optimization of the [Himmelblau’s function](https://en.wikipedia.org/wiki/Himmelblau%27s_function), separately for $x_1$ and $x_2$, with the parameter restrictions
+The following is a simple example to perform alternating optimization of the [Himmelblau’s function](https://en.wikipedia.org/wiki/Himmelblau%27s_function), separately for $x_1$ and $x_2$, with the parameter restrictions
 $-5 \leq x_1, x_2 \leq 5$: